-Blackheads are a widespread form of acne.
+Black heads are extremely common form of acne.
 It’s usually spotted with little black dots therefore known as Black Heads.
-Blackheads are also known as comedones.
-Blackheads can be easily treated with general exfoliation.
+Black heads are also known as comedones.
+Black heads can be easily treated with general exfoliation.

-Whiteheads are the same as blackheads.
-They appear when the dead skin cells, oil, and bacteria get trapped within pores.
-The increased oil production causes clogging of pores and eventually forms white heads.
+White heads are same as black heads.
+They appear when the dead skin cells, oil and bacteria gets trapped within pores.
+The increased oil production causes clogging of pores and eventually form white heads.

-Pustules are small bumps on the skin that contains fluid or pus.
-They are commonly addressed as types of pimples.
-Pustules occur due to clogged pores and when the wall of the pore begins to break down.
-They are slightly bigger in size than whiteheads or blackheads.
+Pustules are small bumps on skin that contains fluid or pus.
+They are commonly addressed as type of pimple.
+Pustules occur due to clogged pore and when the wall of the pore begin to break down.
+They are slightly bigger in size than white heads or black heads.

-A papule is like a red bump on the skin.
-The papule doesn’t contain any fluid or pus.
-Papules are also known as skin lesions as it essentially changes your skin’s color or texture.
+Papule is like a red bump on the skin.
+Papule doesn’t contain any fluid or pus.
+Papules are also known as skin lesions as it essentially changes into your skin’s color or texture.

-Cystic acne is red boils and large in comparison to blackheads or white heads.
+Cystic acne are red boils and large in comparison to black heads or white heads.
 Cysts reside deep under the skin.
 They are filled with pus and that’s why they are softer.
-They are a severe type of acne that when burst open is painful and often leads to infection.
+They are severe type of acne which when burst open is painful and often leads to infection.
 It is recommended to consult your dermatologist for cystic acne.